angieslist/javascript/README.md

       breed: 'Bernese Mountain Dog'
     });
     ```

+  - **Always** add a space after a javascript keyword before the next character, unless its a semicolon or end of line

   - Place 1 space before the opening parenthesis in control statements (`if`, `while` etc.).
 Place no space before the argument list in function calls and declarations.